 Social Procurement that doubles down for Enable's customers with social and environmental impact

 Doubling down on impact, Enable's environmental impact through commercial trade has also sky-rocketed.
 133,046 kilograms of computer equipment diverted from landfill.
-Used printer cartridges were re-purposed and laid 86.3 kilometres of local road.
+Used printer cartridges were re-purposed and laid 86.3 kilometers of local road.

-Enable IT Recycling offers a full suite of recycling services including collections and data destruction and is accredited under the AS/NZS 5377:2013 - Collection, storage, transport and treatment of end-of-life electrical and electronic equipment standard.
+Enable IT Recycling offers a full suite of recycling services including collections and data destruction and is accredited under the AS/NZS 5377:2013 - Collection, storage, transport, and treatment of end-of-life electrical and electronic equipment standards.

 To find out more: